The Radical Roots of Craftivism

 Resistance through making dates back to ancient times.

-In Homer's Odyssey (8th century BCE), Penelope unraveled her weaving each night to delay persistent suitors making her loom becoming a tool of subversion and autonomy.
+In Homer's Odyssey (8th century BCE), Penelope unraveled her weaving each night to delay persistent suitors turning her loom into a stalling tactic.
 (As depicted here by in American silk embroidered with silk thread from 1886 by Dora Wheeler.)

-Coined in 2003 by the incredible activist and communicator Betsy Greer, "craftivism" combined "craft" and "activism" to name what marginalized people had done for centuries.
+Coined in 2003 by Betsy Greer, "craftivism" combined "craft" and "activism" to name what marginalized people had done for centuries.

 During the American Revolution, women boycotted British textiles by spinning their own cloth.
 Suffragettes embroidered their demands for voting rights.
 The AIDS Memorial Quilt turned grief into visible protest.